An Adventure in owning Automobiles!

 1987 1/2 Fiero GT.
 5spd

 My father purchased this car brand-new in 1987.
-It has been in
+It has been in the family ever since.

-It now sits in my garage and I am slowly restoring it to showroom condition,
+It now sits in my garage and I am slowly restoring it to showroom condition, although it is not far off to begin with.

 It is all original except for the rims and tires.